Consistency of a range of penalised cost approaches for detecting multiple changepoints: General Framework

 We wish to estimate both the number and locations of the changepoints.
-To this end we focus on $L_0$ penalised cost methods.
+To this end we focus on the $L_0$ penalised cost methods.
 These introduce a segment cost, which measures the fit to data within the segment.
 Often appropriate costs are specified by modelling the data, and setting the cost to be the negative of the log-likelihood under such a model.
-For a segment with data $x_{s:e}$ for some $e> s$, we have a segment cost $\mC(x_{s:e}; \btheta)$ that will depend on some segment specific parameter(s) $\btheta$.
+For a segment with data $x_{s:e}$ for some $e> s$, we have a segment cost $\mC(x,s,e; \btheta)$ that will depend on the segment specific parameters $\btheta$.
 We will assume that the cost is additive over data points:

-In this definition, the cost associated with data point $x_t$ can also depend on other data-points, which allows dependency between $x_{1:T}$.
-This additive assumption holds for most problems in changepoint literature.
+where, $c_t(x_{1:T},\btheta)$, the cost associated with data point $x_t$ can also depend on other data-points, which allows dependency between $x_{1:T}$.
+This additive assumption is a quite generally property for segment cost, which holds for most problems in changepoint literature.